COVID-19: Domestic Abuse Concerns

 Victims of domestic abuse are able to access safe spaces at Boots UK pharmacy consultation rooms across the country where they can contact specialist domestic abuse services for support and advice.
 While in the consultation room, people will have access to:

 - 24-hour National domestic abuse helpline: 0808 2000 247

 - Signposting to download free mobile app Bright Sky, which provides support and information to anyone who may be in an abusive relationship or those concerned about someone they know.

 Nottinghamshire Women's Aid (NWAL)

-Nottinghamshire Women’s Aid want to assure everyone that they are still working throughout this ever changing time.
+Nottinghamshire Women's Aid wants to assure everyone that they are still working throughout this ever changing time.

-NWAL have adapted their practice in accordance with COVID-19 government guidelines and with the support of Public Health, Nottinghamshire County Council and Office of Police and Crime Commissioner Leads to ensure that support can continue safely.
+NWAL has adapted its practice in accordance with COVID-19 government guidelines and with the support of Public Health, Nottinghamshire County Council and Office of Police and Crime Commissioner Leads to ensure that support can continue safely.